Unified communications and digital transformation

 One way digitally transformed UC adds value to your organization is adapting to—and attracting—the shifting demographics of your workforce.

 Demographic shift isn’t just changing the workplace—it’s changing the nature of work itself.
 Your workers are the ones doing the collaborating, so it’s essential to understand their needs.
-By 2020, 50% of the U.S. workforce will be Millennials.
-By 2025, they will comprise 75% of the global workforce.
+By 2075, millennials (those born between about 1980 and 2000) are forecast to comprise 75 percent of the global workforce.
 Generation Z isn’t far behind.

 Voice and Collaboration